Glossary of Qubes Terminology

 Paravirtualization.
 An efficient and lightweight virtualization technique originally introduced by the Xen Project and later adopted by other virtualization platforms.
 Unlike HVMs, paravirtualized VMs do not require virtualization extensions from the host CPU.
 However, paravirtualized VMs require a PV-enabled kernel and PV drivers, so the guests are aware of the hypervisor and can run efficiently without emulation or virtual emulated hardware.

-Any HVM which is standalone (i.e., does not depend on any other VM for its root filesystem).
+Any HVM that is standalone (i.e., does not depend on any other VM for its root filesystem).
 In Qubes, StandaloneHVMs are referred to simply as HVMs.

 Service Virtual Machine.
 A VM the primary purpose of which is to provide a service or services to other VMs.
 NetVMs and ProxyVMs are examples of ServiceVMs.